-NewSchool students are encouraged to visit with the Career Services Office during their first year on campus.
+NewSchool students are encouraged to visit with the Career Services Office during their first year on campus and to check in as needed up until graduation.
 The office is located on the first floor of the main campus building.
 Several services are available to students and alumni to increase their potential of securing employment in their fields of choice.
-This office provides information about both part-time jobs for current students and full-time employment opportunities after graduation.
+This office provides information about both part-time jobs, including internships, for current students and full-time employment opportunities after graduation.

-During the academic year, a series of career development

-events and workshops are offered to assist students in resume development, portfolio development, job search methods, interview techniques, and additional professional development skills.
-The Career Services Office also supports career development for current students and alumni by corresponding with local companies and firms, offering employment and maintaining local job boards and online resources for current students and alumni.
-Students will be exposed to many individuals, groups and design firms throughout the various industries including Architecture, Interior, Product and Graphic Design.
-NewSchool will regulary host job fairs on campus for current students and alumni.
+During the academic year, a series of career development events and workshops are offered to assist students in resume development, portfolio development, job search methods, interview techniques, and additional professional development skills.
+The Career Services Office also supports career development for current students and alumni by corresponding with local companies and firms, offering employment, and maintaining local job boards and online resources for current students and alumni.
+Students will have multiple opportunities to connect with a network of individuals, groups, and design firms throughout the Architecture, Interior, Product, Graphic Design, and Construction Management industries.
+NewSchool will regularly host job fairs on campus for current students and alumni.

-Career Services coordinates student employment oncampus.
-All on- and off-campus positions require students to have a CGPA of at least 2.0 and to have completed at least one guarter with NewSchool prior to receiving Career Services assistance or referral help.
+Career Services coordinates student employment on campus.
+All on- and off-campus positions require students to have a CGPA of at least 2.0 and to have completed at least one quarter with NewSchool before receiving Career Services assistance or referral help.

-Federal work study positions have additional requirements.
+Federal work-study positions have additional requirements.